igd-geo/adhoc-queries-building-models/Readme.md

 sudo ./gradlew run --args="--test 1 --input /home/hendrik/data/gml/new-york/DA_WISE_GML_enhanced/ --benchmark"
 ```

 The code was tested using Ubuntu and macOS.
+It uses the Boyer Moore Horspool implementation with Raita's improvement from Johann Burkard licensed under the MIT license: https://github.com/elefana/stringsearch

+This project is licensed under the MIT license.